We’ve prepared these notes to help you find your way through I’m a Scientist, Get me out of here

 Also, of course, many things in science aren’t known.
 Otherwise there’d be nothing for scientists to do.
 And even as adults, we can learn new things all the time.
 This is part of the fun of science!
 Don’t be afraid to let students in on that secret.

 4. Get your boss onside.

-We’d strongly advise you to tell your boss you are taking part in the event, and get their support, if you can.
+We’d strongly advise you to tell your boss you are taking part in the activity, and get their support, if you can.
 Several participants said that this made a big difference.
 Questions on the website can be answered during the evening, but live chats have to be during the school day, likely during working hours.

 Also, many people found themselves discussing some of the more intriguing questions with colleagues.
-This can be one of the most stimulating things about the event.
+This can be one of the most stimulating things about the activity.
 Get your workplace involved in the fun!
 If you need ammunition to persuade your boss of the benefits, we suggest the following points:

 - Taking part in I’m a Scientist develops your communication skills.
 This is the most mentioned benefit from taking part.

 - It can re-energise you about your own work, and get you thinking differently.
 Teenagers can ask great questions.

 - It can broaden your relationships with other scientists and engineers.
 It’s easy sometimes to get stuck in your specialism.
 People in previous zones have learnt, or been reminded of many other areas, and even formed collaborations (or friendships) with scientists and engineers in other areas who they “met” during I’m a Scientist.

 - You’re “giving something back” and contributing to science education and the future of science and engineering.